dart-lang/site-www/src/content/language/extension-types.md

 You can use an extension type this way to *replace* the interface of an existing type.
-This allows you to model an interface that is suitable for the constraints of your new type, while also benefitting from the performance and convenience of a simple pre-defined type, like `int`.
+This allows you to model an interface that is makes sense for the constraints of your new type
+(like the `IdNumber` example in the introduction), while also benefitting from the performance and convenience of a simple pre-defined type, like `int`.

 This use case is as close as you can get to the complete encapsulation